aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 ### Physical topology

 The drawing below shows the physical topology used in this example.
-The interface assignment shown here are referenced across the entire example, so keep that in mind if this example must be adapted to a different topology.
-Finally, the Ansible host is connected to the dedicated out-of-band management port (Ethernet0 when using vEOS-lab):
+The interface assignment is identical as the single DC example.
+The only change introduced in this topology is the DCI links, which are connected to port Ethernet 6 in leaves number two in each DC connecting to the twin DC:

 ![Figure: Arista Leaf Spine physical topology](images/avd-dual-dc-l3ls-example.svg)